freedomofpress/securedrop-docs/docs/admin/workstation_reference/troubleshooting_updates.rst

 system updates at least once per day.

-If updates fail for any reason, the preflight updater will not launch the SecureDrop Application until the underlying issue has been resolved.
+If updates fail for any reason, the preflight updater will not launch SecureDrop Inbox until the underlying issue has been resolved.
 This is to ensure that the system is in a secure state before you interact with SecureDrop.